jimas95/Milestone-2/README.md

 # Implementation
 1. main.py starts everything we need.
-2. states.py has each state that the end effector has to go in order to complete the path.
+2. states.py has each state(configuration) that the end effector has to go in order to complete the path.
 3. functions.py contains all the necessary functions we implement such as creating rotation matrix, save csv files.